 Soreness | Discomfort

-Orthodontic wire technology has advanced to the point where treatment is no longer uncomfortable for adults or children.
-Adults undergoing orthodontic treatment report a minimal amount of discomfort, mostly because they are unaccustomed to the rapid changes occurring during tooth movement.
-One thing we have noticed over the years is that adults are more willing to tell us about the soreness than kids…
+Orthodontic wire technology has advanced to the point where treatment is no longer uncomfortable.
+Adults are sometimes unaccustomed to the rapid changes occurring during tooth movement.

-Typically, the teeth are most uncomfortable a day or two after an orthodontic adjustment and will return to normal within 3 to 5 days.
-Modern appliances are smaller and more comfortable to wear.
-Titanium wires put less pressure on teeth and movement occurs rapidly.
+The teeth are most uncomfortable a day or two after an orthodontic adjustment.
+Titanium alloy wires put less pressure on teeth and movement occurs rapidly.
 Because of the increased efficiency of the wires, we can see patients at 8-10 week intervals instead of every month.
 Treatment on average is completed in 15-18 months.